-The Auditor inquired to the Classification Officer what actions are taken against inmates who refuse to cooperate or answer the questions in the risk screening process.
-The Classification Officer responded that inmates are not required to provide answers, if an inmate refuses to answer, another staff member will conduct a follow-up interview.
-The Classification Officer confirmed that inmates are not disciplined for refusing to cooperate or answer the questions in the risk screening process.
-The Classification Officer confirmed all interviews are conducted privately and the interviews include the classification and risk assessment process, program opportunities, qualifications for job assignments, and educational opportunities.
+The Auditor inquired to the Classification Supervisor what actions are taken against inmates who refuse to cooperate or answer the questions in the risk screening process.
+The Classification Supervisor confirmed that inmates are not disciplined for refusing to cooperate or answer the questions in the risk screening process.
+If an inmate refuses to answer, another staff member will conduct a follow-up interview at a later date.

+The Classification Supervisor confirmed all interviews are conducted privately and the interviews include the classification and risk assessment process, program opportunities, qualifications for job assignments, and educational opportunities.
 Inmates are also assigned to a Classification Team (assignment is on a rotation basis) upon arrival to the facility.
 Inmates meet regularly with a team representative to review custody classification status, programs assignments / requirements, job assignments, and to discuss any concerns or issues.

-During the on-site phase of the audit, the Auditor reviewed sixty-four inmate records.
-These records were selected based upon the inmate sexual abuse investigations, inmates who reported sexual victimization during intake, length at facility, and inmates that disclosed sexual orientation as gay, bisexual, or transgender.
-Each file contained the initial risk screening form as well as the 30-day reassessment form; all were filled out completely and in accordance with the facility's policy.
-During the on-site, the facility provided the Auditor with documentation showing five inmates disclosed prior sexual victimization during the risk screening process in the twelve months prior to the audit.
+The Auditor reviewed documentation from forty-two inmate files.
+These files were selected based upon the inmate sexual abuse investigations, inmates who reported sexual victimization during intake, length at facility, and inmates that disclosed sexual orientation as gay, bisexual, or transgender.
+Each file contained the initial risk screening assessment (SRI) as well as the 30-day risk reassessment (SRA); all risk assessments were filled out completely and in accordance with the facility's policy.